 Rio’s flood of immigrants added diversity to the city.
 On the streets you could hear a symphony of languages – African tongues, Portuguese, English, French – mixing with the sounds of the bonde (tram), the clatter of mule-drawn carts, and the cadence of various dances, from maxixes to lundus, polkas and waltzes, interpreted by anonymous performers.

-The city went through dramatic changes in the first decade of 1900, owing in large part to the work of mayor Pereira Passos.
-He continued the work of ‘Europeanization’ by widening Rio's streets and creating grand boulevards such as Av Central and Mem de Sá.
-Building the biggest of these boulevards, Av Central (later renamed Rio Branco), required the destruction of 600 buildings; the elegant thoroughfare became the Champs Elysées of Rio, full of sidewalk cafes and promenading cariocas.
+The city went through dramatic changes in the first decade of the 20th century, owing in large part to the work of mayor Pereira Passos.
+He continued the work of ‘Europeanization’ by widening Rio's streets and creating grand boulevards, such as Av Central and Mem de Sá.
+Building the biggest of these boulevards, Av Central (later renamed Rio Branco), required the destruction of 600 buildings; the elegant thoroughfare became the Champs-Elysées of Rio, full of sidewalk cafes and promenading cariocas.

 Passos also connected Botafogo to Copacabana by building a tunnel, paving the way for the development of the southern beaches.
 Despite his grand vision for Rio, his vision for the poor was one of wide-scale removal from the city center – a short-sighted policy that would dog the Rio (and Brazilian) government for the next 80 years.
 The cortiços (poor, collective lodgings) were breeding grounds for deadly outbreaks of smallpox, yellow fever and typhus.
 Sighting the widespread health and sanitation problems, the city destroyed thousands of shacks.
 With no homes, the poor fled to the hills, later creating some of the earliest favelas (slums, informal communities).
 The city also exterminated rats and mosquitoes and created a modern sewerage system.